What Percentage Do Real Estate Agents Make

 NAR previously mandated that brokers participating in Realtor-affiliated MLS platforms offer compensation to the buyer's agents.
 This rule ensures buyer agents are motivated to work with listings on these platforms.[5]

-A competitive commission for the buyer's agent is crucial for drawing attention to your listing.
+A competitive buyer's agent fee is crucial for drawing attention to your listing.
 Offering a commission lower than what's typical in your area could dissuade local realtors from showing your home, potentially slowing down the sale process.

 Think of it this way: if you plan to pay less than the typical buyer's agent commission for your area, local realtors might be less motivated to show your home to their clients.
 After all, they'd stand to earn less money from the sale!